The Seated Queen

 The Bubble Nebula was discovered in 1787 by William Herschel and is approximately 9,000 light-years distant.
 It's also known as Caldwell 11.

 NGC 281 - is another faint emission nebula but easy to locate as it's 2.5 degrees directly east of Schedar.
 This large cloud covers an equatorial triangle of 7th magnitude stars.
 It can be seen with a 250mm (10-inch) scope at low magnifications on nights of good seeing and transparency.

-IC 59 and IC 63 - Surrounding bright shell star gamma Cas are two faint reflection/emission nebulae IC 59 and IC 63.
-Both are a difficult catch, they have extremely low surface brightness and close proximity to second magnitude gamma doesn't help.
+IC 59 and IC 63 - Surrounding bright shell star gamma Cassiopeiae are two faint reflection/emission nebulae IC 59 and IC 63.
+Both are a difficult catch, they have extremely low surface brightness and the close proximity to second magnitude gamma doesn't help.
 It's possible to spot them with a 250mm (10-inch) scope from dark skies.
-A nebula filter and averted vision also helps.
+A nebula filter and averted vision will help.

 NGC 147 and NGC 185 - are two dwarf spheroidal galaxies located towards the constellation southern end close to the Andromeda boundary.
-Both galaxies are satellite galaxies of the Andromeda galaxy (M31) and therefore members of the Local group.
-Neither has a particularly bright surface brightness although they can be spotted in 100mm (4-inch) scopes.
+Both galaxies are satellite galaxies of the Andromeda galaxy (M31) and therefore members of the Local Group.
+Neither has a particularly high surface brightness, although they can be spotted in 100mm (4-inch) scopes.
 Even with largest backyard scopes they appear mostly featureless.